LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Preliminaries

 \subsection{Pruning convolution filters}

 Pruning techniques aim to remove extraneous parameters from a neural network.
-Several schemes exist to prune parameters from a network, but for all methods retraining the network after pruning is critical to avoid significantly impacting accuracy \cite{learnconnections}.
-When using one-shot pruning, the network is trained to convergence and then pruned once.
-Instead of one-shot pruning, a neural network can be \emph{fine-tuned}.
-Here, the network is repeatedly pruned by a certain percentage, until the desired pruning ratio is reached.
-Every step, the network is retrained for a few epochs.
-Fine-tuning typically gives better results than one-shot pruning \cite{renda2020comparing}.prune
+Several schemes exist to prune parameters from a network, but retraining the network after pruning is critical to avoid significantly impacting accuracy \citep{learnconnections}.
+Pruning a network once after training is called one-shot pruning.
+Alternatively, a network can be fine-tuned, where the network is repeatedly pruned by a certain percentage and is retrained for a few epochs after every pruning step.
+Fine-tuning typically gives better results than one-shot pruning \citep{renda2020comparing}.

-\textbf{Generic pruning algorithm:} All pruning methods used in this work make use of the \emph{fine-tuning} pruning algorithm outlined in Algorithm \ref{alg:pruningalgo}.
-The selection criteria for determining which filters to keep for each step defines the different pruning methods.
+\textbf{Generic pruning algorithm:} All pruning methods used in this work make use of the fine-tuning pruning algorithm outlined in Algorithm \ref{alg:pruningalgo}.
+The selection criteria for determining which filters to keep for each step define the different pruning methods.
 The pruning ratio \verb|pRatio| is the fraction of remaining convolutions we ultimately want to keep, and \verb|stepRatio| is the fraction of convolutions that is pruned at each step.

-One approach for deciding which parameters are to be pruned is to use \emph{magnitude pruning}, where the parameters with the lowest absolute value are pruned \cite{learnconnections}.
-As mentioned in the introduction, this does not necessarily lead to improved computational efficiency.
-Therefore, parameters can be pruned in a structured manner where entire filters or channels are pruned.
-The threshold magnitude for the parameters to be pruned can be chosen per layer or globally.
-Pruning a network by setting the threshold globally can give higher accuracy than setting thresholds per layer \cite{Blalock2020WhatIT}.